-To illustrate the impact of the drift barrier, we sketched a simple model, with three hypothetical species of 572 different N_e (low, medium and high N_e).
-In each species, the repertoire of SVs consists of two categories: 573 functional variants and spurious variants (which result from errors of the splicing machinery).
-The rate of 574 splicing error was assumed to be low and to depend on N_e , owing to the drift barrier effect.
-We considered 575 that in all species, only a small fraction of major introns (5%) produce functional SVs, but that these variants 576 have a relatively high AS rate.
-The AS rates of functional SVs were modeled by a normal distribution, 577 with a mean of 25% and a standard deviation of 5% (same parameters for the three species).
-We modeled 578 the distribution of error rates by a gamma distribution, with shape parameter = 1, and with mean values 579 of 0.2%, 0.6% and 1.2% respectively in species of high, medium or low N_e (these parameters were set to 580 match approximately the AS rates observed in empirical data for rare SVs).
-We then combined the two 581 distributions (functional SVs and splicing errors) to compute the genome-wide average AS rates in each 582 species.
-We also computed the average AS rate on the subsets of low-AS or high-AS major introns (i.e. with 583 AS rates respectively below or above the threshold AS rate of 5%).
-Finally, we computed the proportion 584 of frame-preserving SVs among high-AS major introns, assuming that two thirds of splicing errors induce 585 frameshifts and that all functional SVs preserve the reading frame.
-586
+To illustrate the impact of the drift barrier, we sketched a simple model, with three hypothetical species of 580 different $N_e$ (low, medium and high $N_e$ ).
+In each species, the repertoire of SVs consists of two categories: 581 functional variants and spurious variants (which result from errors of the splicing machinery).
+The rate of 582 splicing error was assumed to be low and to depend on $N_e$ , owing to the drift barrier effect.
+We considered 583 that in all species, only a small fraction of major introns (5%) produce functional SVs, but that these variants 584 have a relatively high AS rate.
+The AS rates of functional SVs were modeled by a normal distribution, 585 with a mean of 25% and a standard deviation of 5% (same parameters for the three species).
+We modeled 586 the distribution of error rates by a gamma distribution, with shape parameter = 1, and with mean values 587 of 0.2%, 0.6% and 1.2% respectively in species of high, medium or low $N_e$ (these parameters were set to 588 match approximately the AS rates observed in empirical data for rare SVs).
+We then combined the two 589 distributions (functional SVs and splicing errors) to compute the genome-wide average AS rates in each 590 species.
+We also computed the average AS rate on the subsets of low-AS or high-AS major introns (i.e. with 591 AS rates respectively below or above the threshold AS rate of 5%).
+Finally, we computed the proportion 592 of frame-preserving SVs among high-AS major introns, assuming that two thirds of splicing errors induce 593 frameshifts and that all functional SVs preserve the reading frame.
+594

-587 Acknowledgements
+595 Acknowledgements

 We thank Loïc Guille for his contribution to an initial pilot study, Tristan Lefébure for insightful discussions and Laurent Guéguen for his help on dN/dS analyses.
 Computational analyses were performed using the computing facilities of the CC LBBE/PRABI and the Core Cluster of the Institut Français de Bioinformatique (IFB) (ANR-11-INBS-0013).
+We thank three anonymous reviewers for their thorough and constructive comments, which were very helpful to improve our manuscript.

-592 Funding
+601 Funding